AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-home.md

 AdGuard Home periodically downloads a [.json file](https://github.com/AdguardTeam/AdGuardHome/blob/master/version.json) to check if there's a newer version.
 No information is being sent when that happens.

-### AdGuard filters update check
+### Filters update check

-AdGuard Home connects to AdGuard servers to check updates for filters developed by AdGuard.
-When it happens, nothing is being sent to the servers.
-AdGuard Home periodically downloads a file with all filters versions and their available updates.
-Other filters updates are subject to their respective developers' policies.
+To check updates for enabled filters, AdGuard Home connects to their respective servers.
+When it happens, nothing is being sent to these servers.
+AdGuard Home periodically downloads a file with all filters' versions and their available updates.

 ### When user configures AdGuard Home to use Browsing Security (disabled by default):